aayla-secura/mixnmatchttp/README.md

 Results from the requests calls will be logged to the page; check the JS console for CORS security errors.
 Full requests from the browser will be logged to the logfile given by the `-l` option.

-To check the exfiltrated data is as it should, do:
+To check the exfiltrated data is as it should be, do:

 ```
 demos/sop/test_exfiltrated_data.sh